What we are doing Newcastle Transport

 - Frequent light rail services, running every 7.5 minutes during peak times

 - Clock-face timetables, making the timetable easier to understand

 - Increased operating hours and weekend ‘night owl’ services

 - New on-demand bus services supported by app and phone booking in certain areas

 - Increased performance standards and KPIs, including incentives to grow patronage

 Keolis Downer was selected as the operator of Newcastle Transport through a competitive tender process.
 The operator has a contract with Transport for NSW, under which the government sets minimum service standards and KPIs, and the operator has a level of autonomy to plan and run services.

-Newcastle Transport will be based in Newcastle ensuring local direction and close community connection.
+Newcastle Transport is based in Newcastle ensuring local direction and close community connection.
 As the community is at the heart of the new approach to transport in Newcastle, further community consultation will be undertaken before significant changes are made to services.

 Customers will be given plenty of time and information to support their transition to the new timetable.
-All Newcastle Buses and Ferries operational staff will transition to the new operator on the same pay and conditions, infrastructure will remain in public hands, and fares will continue to be set by the NSW Government.
+All Newcastle Buses and Ferries operational staff have transitioned to the new operator on the same pay and conditions, infrastructure will remain in public hands, and fares will continue to be set by the NSW Government.